Samuel Harold Rubin, M.D., M.S., served as dean and provost of the New York Medical College School of Medicine from 1973 to 1983.

 During his more than 70-year medical career, Dr. Rubin has been the recipient of numerous honors and awards including New York Medical College's Distinguished Service Medal, Alumni Medal of Honor, Department of Pathology Award, Class of 1983 Award and Board of Trustees Citation.
 He has also been honored with the Charity, Science, and Service Medal from St. Vincent's Hospital and Medical Center of New York, the Service to Humanity Award from Westchester County Medical Center, the Metropolitan Hospital Center Award and the Lenox Hill Hospital Award.

-Dr. Rubin currently serves as professor emeritus of medicine in the School of Medicine.
+Dr. Rubin continued to serve as professor emeritus of medicine in the School of Medicine until his passing in 2018.